top of page

 • Knox College Courtyard Hallway and Main Staircase for dramatic indoor shots

-These spots let couples get a lot of different photos without leaving campus.
+These spots allow couples to capture a variety of photos without leaving campus.

 Capturing the Vibe: Photo Styles that Suit the Campus

-The buildings and size of the campus make some photo styles look awesome:
+The buildings and size of the campus make some photo styles look amazing:

 • Real-life wedding photos that capture the day and casual moments as couples walk around campus

-• Artsy editorial wedding photos that go with the cool details of the buildings
+• Artsy editorial wedding photos that complement the cool details of the buildings

-• Casual, natural photos that look great in outdoor walkways and courtyards
+• Casual, natural photos that shine in outdoor walkways and courtyards

-A lot of couples pick a mix to really catch the vibe of getting married at U of T.
+Many couples choose a mix to truly capture the vibe of getting married at U of T.

 Check out our complete wedding photography portfolio for examples of real-life and creative wedding photo styles in Toronto.